 Aggressiveness in dogs can result from many things among them the breed of your dog or situation he is it.
-Some breeds like the Labrador and Golden Retrievers are common perpetrators to aggression.
-Well, if you have a German Shepherd puppy, then aggression should be something to consider.
+Some breeds like the Labrador and Golden Retrievers are common perpetrators of aggression.
+Well, if you have a german shepherd puppy, then aggression should be something to consider.

 When your puppy is exhibiting aggression, he will most often stand in a stiff posture with a scary gaze in his eyes.
 Growling will also be witnessed and your dog prepares to attack.
 At this point, do not make a move else he is going to bite hard.

 If you suspect that your dog is having issues with aggression, seek professional assistance.
 In fact, do not try the biting inhibition methods on him as he might bite you.
 A professional dog behaviorist will be able to recognize aggression and also help you stop your puppy from biting and growling.